RW Institute

 Alert-Orient-Act

-A responsive leadership model taught in Regional Campus programs.
+A responsive leadership model for practitioner training.
 How to read a volunteer environment, orient to what matters, and act with intention rather than reflex.

 Learn More arrow_forward